 My creative non-fiction books In the Catacombs: A Summer Among the Dead Poets of West Norwood Cemetery and Cenotaph South: Mapping the Lost Poets of Nunhead Cemetery are published by Penned in the Margins.
 Real South Bank is published by Seren.

-I work as the Poetry Librarian at The Poetry Library, Southbank Centre and teach for The Poetry School.
+I work as the National Poetry Librarian at The National Poetry Library, Southbank Centre and teach for The Poetry School.